scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Selection of PCBs to Propagate {#selection}

 As an AS receives a series of intra-ISD or core PCBs, it must select the PCBs it will use to continue beaconing.
 Each AS must specify a local policy on the basis of which PCBs are evaluated, selected or eliminated.
-The selection process can be based on *path* properties (e.g., length, disjointness across different paths) as well as on *PCB* properties (e.g., age, remaining lifetime of sent instances) - each AS is free to use those properties that suit the AS best.
+The selection process can be based on *path* properties (e.g., length, disjointness across different paths) as well as on *PCB* properties (e.g., age, expiration time) - each AS is free to use those properties that suit the AS best.
 The control service can then compute the overall quality of each candidate PCB based on these properties.
 For this, the AS should use a selection algorithm or metric that reflects its needs and requirements and identifies the best PCBs or paths segments for this AS.

 #### Storing and Selecting Candidate PCBs